- I’ve been in an accident. What should I do?

 You should be entitled to some payment from an insurance company even if the at-fault driver had no insurance.
 Your own PIP insurance may be available to pay up to $10,000 in medical bills and lost wages.
 Additionally, if you were smart enough to purchase uninsured motorist insurance then you can pursue a claim against your own insurance carrier.
 Click here for more information.

-Although your PIP coverage is the primary insurance used to pay for your medical bills arising from a car accident, if you have health insurance you should use it as well.
+Although your PIP coverage is the primary insurance used to pay for your medical bills arising from a car crash, if you have health insurance you should use it as well.
 PIP insurance only covers 80% of your doctors’ bills up to $10,000.
 You can use your health insurance to pay medical bills that are not covered by PIP.
 Make sure you provide your health insurance card to each doctor, MRI facility, and other medical provider you treat with.
 In most cases, your medical providers will have a contracted rate with your health insurance company, which means that your medical bills will be lower.
 Your health insurance company will be entitled to be paid back from your settlement, but it’s still better than having to pay outstanding medical bills that would otherwise be much higher.
 Additionally, if you have health insurance and you fail to use it, the car insurance company will claim that you failed to mitigate your damages.